SrijanBadhya/Debsoc/Running the PES Debsoc.md

 This used to be our regular post-session hangout spot back in 2023, but the last time I went here was after the online tournament Mukhtalif.

-Online tournaments can .
+Online tournaments can severely lack fun.
 It was hard for me to engage people in conversation post their debates, because I was busy preparing and giving my OAs.
 People were sad and everyone wanted to quit before round 5.
 I reached out to shenanigans 5.0, and they gave me the idea of chilling at Cafe Down The Alley.
 (We still proceeded to quit round 5 lol)

 This was a great idea because it had food and great games.